 Also known as windtechs, wind turbine service technicians install, maintain and repair wind turbines.
 This position is expected to grow much faster than average (108 percent) in the coming decade, because the field of wind electricity generation is expected to see tremendous growth.
 Technicians learn their trade by attending technical school and through on-the-job training.

 Occupational Therapy (aides and assistants)

-Job growth for occupational therapy aides and assistants is projected to increase 40 percent between now and 2024.
+Job growth for occupational therapy aides and assistants is projected to increase 31 and 43 percent, respectively, between now and 2024.
 People who work in this field help patients who are recuperating from physical or mental illness, and it is expected to continue to be an important part of rehabilitation treatment.
 Assistants need an associate's degree from an accredited occupational therapy assistant program, while aides usually have a high school diploma or equivalent.

 Physical Therapy (therapists, aides and assistants)

 Working under the supervision of physical therapists, assistants and aides help patients recovering from injuries and illnesses regain movement and manage pain.
 Assistants need an associate's degree from an accredited program, while aides have a high school diploma and receive on-the-job training.
-These positions are expected to grow 40 percent, and are expected to keep growing as a result of an aging population.
+Assistant positions are expected to grow 41 percent and aide positions at 39 percent, and are expected to keep growing as a result of an aging population.
 Physical therapy positions are expected to grow 34 percent, and those entering the field must obtain a Doctor of Physical Therapy degree.

 Home Health Aides

 Home health aides work with people with disabilities, chronic illness or cognitive impairment and help them with the activities of daily living.
 There is no formal education requirement for these aides, but most have at least a high school diploma.
 However, aides who are working in certified agencies must have formal training and pass a standardized test.
 This position is expected to grow 38 percent as the baby-boom population ages, increasing the number of elderly individuals in the general population.